Seiberg-Witten monopoles with multiple spinors on a surface times a circle: Introduction

 \subsection{Acknowledgements}

-The work presented here is part of my doctoral thesis at Stony Brook University.
+The work presented here is part of my PhD thesis at Stony Brook University.
 I am most grateful to my advisor Simon Donaldson for his guidance, support, and encouragement.
 Discussions with Thomas Walpuski and Andriy Haydys have contributed greatly to this paper.
-I thank also Aliakbar Daemi, Cristian Minoccheri, Vicente Mu\~{n}oz, Benjamin Sibley, David Stapleton, Ryosuke Takahashi, Alex Waldron, and Malik Younsi for answering my questions and sharing their insights with me.
-I am supported by the \href{https://sites.duke.edu/scshgap/}{\emph{Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics}}.
+I thank also Aliakbar Daemi, Cristian Minoccheri, Vicente Mu\~{n}oz, Benjamin Sibley, David Stapleton, Ryosuke Takahashi, Alex Waldron, Malik Younsi, and two anonymous referees for sharing their insights and helping me improve this article.

+My research is supported by the \href{https://sites.duke.edu/scshgap/}{\emph{Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics}}.